AdarshMaurya/testapi/README.md

 # TestApi Framework
-TestApi framework is a simple api test framework for beginners.
+TestApi is a simple api test framework for beginners.
 It uses a number of open source projects to work properly:

   - [Maven](https://maven.apache.org/download.cgi)